Prickly City by Scott Stantis for March 24, 2023

 5. Dsc01720

-Objective Turnip about 1 year ago
+Objective Turnip over 1 year ago

 Thank you, public school system!
 Colleges and universities aren’t off the hook, either!